AlbaFuster/Code-global-barrier/data-raw/README.md

 Large datasets are not stored in this repository.

 The case studies require external input files such as cleaned GBIF data, FishGlob data, and MOBIE exports.
-These files should be stored locally or shared through a data repository such as Zenodo, OSF or Figshare.
+These files will be shared through a data repository.

 Suggested local use: